Tpichardo/azure-network-protocols/README.md

     <img src="https://i.imgur.com/7my6yHc.png" height="80%" width="80%" alt=""/>

     We can also verify our connection by typing `hostname` on the command prompt.
-This should return the name that you gave to your Linux VM when you created it on Azure.<br>
+This should return the name that you gave to your Linux VM when you created it on the Azure portal.<br>
     <img src="https://i.imgur.com/ShhGSkL.png" height="80%" width="80%" alt=""/>
 7. To exit the SSH connection just type `exit`.
 Notice how our command prompt has changed, and typing `hostname` now returns the name of your Windows VM. <br>
     <img src="https://i.imgur.com/zFElRs0.png" height="80%" width="80%" alt=""/>